-Okay, you’ve made the decision to move.
+Okay, you’ve decided to move.

 You probably feel like you have so much to coordinate you don’t even know where to start.
 What comes first?
 Do you call the realtor?
 Start packing everything up?
 How will your kids take the news?
-One thing’s for sure, moving can definitely be very challenging.
+One thing’s for sure, moving can be very challenging.

 When it comes to moving, you have 4 major options to get your belongings from point A to point B. Below is a list of options explaining the advantages and disadvantages of each so you can make the best decision for your situation.

 This option includes PODS, UBox containers, shipping containers, and ABF trailers.
 These are pretty much your only option if you’re moving overseas.
 For these you may want to know that UBox maxes out at 8 feet in length, PODS go up to 16 feet, ABF trailers go up to 26 feet, and shipping containers max out at 42 feet so you may need more than one container.
 Going this route is typically middle of the road expense wise and one of its benefits is that you usually get one of those containers all to yourself.
 This means that most of the time your belongings aren’t combined on the load with another household.
 That is unless you are going with ABF.
 ABFs are big trailers, and you can rent just a portion, or the whole thing depending on how much you need to ship, so of course, if you rent out just a portion you will be combined with other households, separated by a piece of plywood.

 Another aspect to consider is if you need any short-term storage.
 In our 25 years’ experience, we can say PODS can be a good option when temporary storage is needed.
 Their name says it all, Portable on Demand Storage.